 Islamic marketing is touted to be the next big thing for marketers across the world because of the huge and growing potential market for Islamic products and services.
 The reasons for the exponential growth are many.
 Islam has a decisive influence on Muslim consumers’ wants and needs.
 Currently, there are fewer and fewer political, legal, and cultural barriers to the expansion of Islamic products and services targeted at Muslims globally.

 As Southeast Asia has a huge Muslim population, it has been making efforts to reach out to Muslims all over the world by offering various products and services.
-However, the question is whether it can become a leader in Islamic marketing Islamic products and services to Muslims globally?
+However, the question is whether it can become a leader in Islamic marketing by offering products and services to Muslims globally?

 While there are huge opportunities in this space, catering to the Muslim population globally is not for the faint-hearted.
 The reasons are quite obvious.
 One must consider the vast differences that exist within the Muslim world globally.
-To help marketers with their plans and strategies, here are some key considerations and tips for entering and succeeding in this sector.
+To help marketers with their plans and strategies, here are some key considerations and tips for entering and growing your footprint in this sector.